 The next major step in producing distillate is called winterization.
 It is a method to purify the crude extract of byproducts: plant waxes, fats, lipids, and chlorophyll.
 The crude extract is mixed with ethanol.
 The solution is then placed in a very cold environment for 24 to 48 hours.
 The impurities coagulate in the cold temperature and precipitate, or separate, falling to the bottom of the container.
 This is similar to baking a chicken: the excess grease and juices drip down into the pan and thicken when cooled.

-The crude extract and ethanol solution is then passed through a filter.
+The next step of distillate production occurs when the crude extract and ethanol solution is then passed through a filter.
 After filtering, the ethanol is removed.
 Ethanol can be removed using a variety of techniques, such as a rotary evaporator or a falling film evaporator.

 The extract at this point wouldn’t be very potent.
 CBD, for example, is the well-known compound and active cannabinoid that consumers use to achieve wellness goals.
 However, it’s cannabidiolic acid (CBDA), that’s found at this stage.
 CBDA becomes CBD after heat is applied.
 This process is called decarboxylation.